- How is rhabdomyosarcoma treated?

 The type and extent of surgery can vary a great deal based on the location and size of the tumor.
 RMS can appear in many parts of the body, so it’s not possible to describe here all of the different types of operations that might be done.
 Your child’s surgical team will discuss the planned surgery with you, but make sure you ask questions if there are any parts of it that aren’t clear to you.

 If the diagnosis of RMS was not confirmed by a biopsy before the main operation, the surgeon may first take only a small sample of the tumor.
-The sample is given to a pathologist right away to see if it is cancer or not.
-If the pathologist can determine that it is cancer while your child is still on the operating table, the surgeon may try to remove the entire tumor and may also remove some of the nearby lymph nodes to check for spread of the cancer.
-If the surgeon suspects the disease has spread to another part of the body, a piece of the possible metastatic tumor may be removed as well.
+The sample is checked right away to see if it is cancer or not.
+If it can be determined that it is cancer while your child is still on the operating table, the surgeon may try to remove the entire tumor and also remove some of the nearby lymph nodes to check for spread of the cancer.
+If the surgeon suspects the disease has spread to another part of the body, a piece of the possible metastatic tumor may be removed and checked as well.

 Possible risks and side effects

-The physical changes after surgery can range from little more than a scar to changes in appearance or in how some parts of the body function, which may require physical rehabilitation.
+Long-term side effects: The long-term side effects of surgery depend mainly on where the tumor is and what type of operation is done.
+Physical changes after surgery can range from little more than a scar to changes in appearance or in how some parts of the body function, which may require physical rehabilitation.